|

 Departmental:

-Sciences, Little Rock, USA.
+Medical Sciences (UAMS), Little Rock, AR, USA.

-2000-2003 Chair, Postgraduate Pain Program
+2000 - 2003 Chair, Postgraduate Pain Program

-Sub-Committee, Department of Anatomy and Neurosciences, UTMB.
+Sub-Committee, Department of Anatomy and Neurosciences,

-Objectives: Provide an
+Objectives: Provide an interactive

-interactive educational forum for scientists and clinicians
+educational forum for scientists and clinicians interested in

-interested in Pain management and Research.
+Pain management and Research.

-1999-2004 Member, Program Project
+1999 - 2004 Member, Program Project Grant Committee,

-1998-2002 Webmaster of GI Web,
+1998 - 2002 Webmaster of GI Web, The website development

-The website development team for the Division of
+team for the Division of Gastroenterology, UTMB.

-Gastroenterology, UTMB. http://www2.utmb.edu/gastroenterology
+http://www2.utmb.edu/gastroenterology

 Other: